ThruVis is a safe, fast, people screening camera capable of detecting weapons, explosives or other concealed items under clothing in crowded places.

-This world-leading security solution, developed by Digital Barriers, can be operated remotely to screen crowds at stadiums and major events, and people using public transport, without the need to disturb them as they go about their business.
-It is high-throughput, meaning it screens people quickly without them stopping and without delays, a bit like a virtual pat-down, spotting large, high-threat objects.
+This world-leading security solution, developed by Digital Barriers, can be operated remotely to screen large crowds at stadiums and major events, and people using public transport, without the need to disturb them as they go about their business.

-ThruVis can also be deployed in custom halls or at border crossings to show concealed items such as contraband, as well as being used in retail warehouses to expose theft.
+ThruVis is also deployed in custom halls or at border crossings to show concealed items such as contraband, as well as being used in retail warehouses to expose theft.

 ThruVis was named Counter Terrorism Innovation of the Year at the IFSEC Security & Fire Excellence awards.
-It is portable, requires no infrastructure and can be set up in minutes.
+It is portable, requires no infrastructure and can be set up and operational in minutes.

 Its Terahertz cameras are completely passive - as harmless as a typical video camera - and non-invasive, as they do not reveal any sensitive anatomical details.